myshell-ai/AIlice/README.md

 - **The ability to read and analyze articles and scholarly works.**
 - **Advanced automation in programming and script execution, functioning as a comprehensive coder and an efficient system management tool, similar to an AI-powered operating system.**
 - **Voice interaction support.**
-- **Compatibility with open-source models and seamless integration with commercial models like GPT-4.**
+- **Compatibility with open-source models and seamless integration with commercial models.**
 - **A more intuitive and flexible approach to user interaction, allowing for seamless conversation participation as an agent or the ability to intervene during task execution.**
 - **Support for multi-modal models.**
 - **A natural and highly fault-tolerant Interactive Agents Call Tree architecture.**